2023 Term Dates

 Mon 19 Oct - Wed 13 Dec (TBC)

 Otonga Road School is Zoned.
 However, we do have places available for ballot in Years 1 and 2 and 3.
 Please contact the office.

 Enrolment forms to be completed:

 Cohort Entry at Otonga Road School

-We are introducing cohort entry for our 5 years olds in 2018.
+We introduced cohort entry for our 5 years olds in 2018.